thisisAdrian142/Traffic_Tracking_FE/README.md

 ## General info 🧠

-This project will apply computer science concepts to observe and provide information of an area's traffic status.
+This project application observes and analyzes traffic patterns, providing live and past data to help UNSW and Local Council implement changes to areas within the suburb.

 ## Technologies 🚀

-This web application will be builted with both Front-end and Back-end
+This application is built with both Front-end and Back-end.

-Front-end:
+### Front-end:

 - HTML
 - CSS
 - Javascript

+#### Purpose: Creating an interactive, friendly user interface webpage.

-Back-end:
+### Back-end:

+- Javascript
-- Python
+- APIs

+#### Purpose: Using the Google Maps API to provide users a visual representation of all the routes, current traffic status of different areas.

 ## Future 🔮

-Will extend the scale of the application.
+Will extend the scale of the application to whole state, and country.